integratop/gitlab-org-charts-mirror/doc/charts/globals.md

 {{< alert type="note" >}}

-These settings do not affect charts from outside of this repository, via `requirements.yaml`.
+These settings do not affect bundled third-party charts.

 {{< /alert >}}